Teens, Body Image, and Self-Esteem: 5 Tips for Parents continued...

 5. Make good health a family affair.

 Your entire family will be healthier if you avoid fast food, keep junk food out of the house, cook nutritious meals, and get active.
 But you don't have to do it all at once to make a difference.
 Just one small change can start building your and your teen's confidence and help you work toward bigger goals.
-And having other family members sharing in these new behaviors will make your teen feel less isolated.
+Having other family members sharing in these new behaviors will make your teen feel less isolated and will also help keep the entire family healthier.